Land Tax New homes used for long term rentals

 - If there is more than one dwelling on the land, you must demonstrate you have actively been trying to put in place a written residential tenancy agreement, as described above, for all other dwellings.

-Once approved for the exemption, further eligibility criteria apply and are detailed in the document Guideline and Frequently Asked Questions - Land tax exemption - New dwelling available for long term rent.
+Once approved for the exemption, further eligibility criteria apply and are detailed in the document Guideline and Frequently Asked Questions - Land tax exemption - New dwelling available for long term rent and in the factsheet Three-year Land Tax exemption for newly built housing made available for long-term rental.

 To apply, please use the Application for exemption - New dwelling available for long term rent.